Sharma194779/kasparro-ai-agentic-content-generation-system-aashrith-sharma/docs/ProjectDocumentation.md

 Stage 5: Output
  All pages saved as JSON files

-This parallel execution where possible makes the system faster and shows we understand DAG (directed acyclic graph) concepts.
+This parallel execution where possible makes the system faster and shows I understand DAG (directed acyclic graph) concepts.

  4.6 Data Flow Diagram